Medical Facilities Should Keep Records On Minors For How Long

 Can parents access their minor child’s medical records?

 Yes, parents generally have the right to access their minor child’s records.
-On the flip side, some states allow minors to consent to certain treatments (e.g., mental health or reproductive services), which may limit parental access in those specific cases.
+That said, some states allow minors to consent to certain treatments (e.g., mental health or reproductive services), which may limit parental access in those specific cases.

 How should facilities handle records for minors who become adults?